 Workflow automation is just one aspect of business process optimization, but it’s one of the first things most organizations should tackle.

-That’s because employees frequently struggle with the efficiency-killing issues that routinely affect manual workflows: lost documents, missing or error-ridden information, signatures that have to be chased down, missing or delayed approvals, plus more.
+Employees frequently struggle with the efficiency-killing issues that routinely affect manual workflows — lost documents, missing or error-ridden information, signatures that have to be chased down, missing or delayed approvals, plus more.

 Each might seem like a small thing, but, taken together, they lead to frustrated employees who are neither as engaged nor as productive as they could be.

 Using workflow automation software to shift from paper or email to fully automated workflows saves valuable time and improves productivity.
 It also means better customer service, higher business agility, and happier employees.